MUSIC LESSON NOTES GRADE 5

 are also called aero phones.
 They are played by blowing

-These instruments have a permanent tuning which is
+instruments have a permanent tuning which is acquired during construct

 is because upon constructions, wind instruments remain of fixed length, have a